PrimeSolar/docs/CONTRIBUTING.md

 ### Step 6: Commit the changes (Git)

-Commit the changes with a short message. <!-- (See below for more details on how we structure our commit messages) -->
+Commit the changes with a short message. <!-- (See below for more details on how to structure commit messages) -->

 ```
 git commit -m "<type>(<package>): <subject>"